Querylight TS Demo

 • one extra backend just to make the UI interactive

 Querylight TS does not replace every specialized system.
-But it can cover a wider practical surface than “text in, ranked hits out”.
+It does let one local index cover more than ranked hits.